Key Medicaid provision in Trump's bill is found to violate Senate rules. The GOP is scrambling

 WASHINGTON (AP) — The Senate parliamentarian has advised that a Medicaid provider tax overhaul central to President Donald Trump's tax cut and spending bill does not adhere to the chamber's procedural rules, delivering a crucial blow as Republicans rush to finish the package this week.

 Guidance from the parliamentarian is rarely ignored and Republican leaders are now forced to consider difficult options.
 Republicans were counting on big cuts to Medicaid and other programs to offset trillions of dollars in Trump tax breaks, their top priority.
-Additionally, the Senate's chief arbiter of its often complicated rules had advised against various GOP provisions barring certain immigrants from health care programs.
+Additionally, the parliamentarian, who is the Senate's chief arbiter of its often complicated rules, advised against various GOP provisions barring certain immigrants from health care programs.

-Republicans scrambled Thursday to respond, with some calling for challenging, or firing, the nonpartisan parliamentarian, who has been on the job since 2012.
-Democrats said the decisions would devastate GOP plans.
+Republicans scrambled Thursday to respond, with some calling for challenging, or ever firing, the nonpartisan parliamentarian, who has been on the job since 2012.
+GOP leaders dismissed those views and instead worked to revise the various proposals.

 "We have contingency plans," said Majority Leader John Thune of South Dakota.

-He did not say whether Friday's votes were on track, but he insisted that “we’re plowing forward.”
+Friday's expected votes appeared to be slipping, but Thune insisted that “we’re plowing forward.”

+But Democrats, who are unified against package as a tax giveaway for the wealthy at the expense of American safety net programs, said the procedural decisions would devastate the GOP package.

 Trump wants action on the bill

-The outcome is a setback as Senate Republicans hoped to get votes underway by week's end to meet Trump's Fourth of July deadline for passage.
-Trump is expected to host an event later Thursday in the White House East Room joined by truck drivers, firefighters, tipped workers, ranchers and others that the administration says will benefit from the bill as he urges Congress to pass it, according to a White House official.
+The outcome is a setback as Senate Republicans race toward a weekend session to pass the bill and send it back to the House for another vote before Trump's Fourth of July deadline.
+Trump hosted House Speaker Mike Johnson and other GOP lawmakers in the East Room at the White House, joined by truck drivers, firefighters, tipped workers, ranchers and others that the administration says will benefit from the bill.

+"We don’t want to have grandstanders,” Trump said of the GOP holdouts.

+Trump said there are "hundreds of things" in the emerging package of tax breaks, spending cuts and bolstered money to carry out his mass deportation plans.
+"It's so good."

 GOP leaders were already struggling to rally support for Medicaid changes that some senators said went too far and would have left millions without coverage.
 The nonpartisan Congressional Budget Office has said more than 10.9 million more people would not have health care under the House-passed bill; Senate Republicans were proposing deeper cuts.